Njhin/Jeu_Puissance4_Java_Console/README.md

-# Jeu Puissance4 Java console
+# Java console game: Connect 4

+One player versus one player mode